Massachusetts fines Morgan Stanley over Facebook IPO

 Galvin also said that his months-long investigation into the Facebook IPO is far from over and that he continues to review the other banks involved.
 Goldman Sachs and JP Morgan also acted as underwriters.
 The underwriting fee for all underwriters was reported to be $176 million at the time, or 1.1 percent of the proceeds.

-As lead underwriter, Morgan Stanley took in $68 million in fees from the IPO, according to a Thomson Reuters estimate.

-Massachusetts did not name the Morgan Stanley banker in its documents but personal information detailed in the matter suggest it is Michael Grimes, a top technology banker who was instrumental in the Facebook IPO.
+Massachusetts did not name the Morgan Stanley banker in its documents but personal information detailed in the matter suggest it is Michael Grimes, a top technology banker.

-The report says the unnamed banker joined Morgan Stanley in 1995 and became a managing director in 1998, dates that correlate with Grimes' career at the firm.
-It also says the banker works in Morgan Stanley's Menlo Park, California, office, where Grimes also works.

-Grimes did not immediately respond to a request for comment, and was not accused of any wrongdoing by name.

 The state said the banker helped a Facebook executive release new information and then guided the executive on how to speak with Wall Street analysts about it.
 The banker, Galvin said, rehearsed with Facebook's Treasurer and wrote the bulk of the script Facebook's Treasurer used when calling the research analysts.